simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Rsyslog.rst

 configures local logging.

 If scenarios are not being used, include the ``simp_rsyslog`` class on all systems including the log server.
-If you're using the default SIMP install, you can add it to the ``simp::classes`` array.
-Otherwise, you'll need to use a standard Puppet ``include`` mechanism.
+If you are using the default SIMP install, you can add it to the ``simp::classes`` array.
+Otherwise, you will need to use a standard Puppet ``include`` mechanism.

 What is Logged
 ^^^^^^^^^^^^^^